PiresRenan/PiresRenan/README.md

-- 👋 Hi, I’m Pires, Renan
+- 👋 I'm Renan Santos Pires
-- 👀 I’m interested in dev and system analyse
+- 👀 I’m a Data Scientist Jr.
 - 🌱 I’m currently on graduation of IS on University Anhembi Morumbi
 - 📫 How to reach me renan.sp.121@hotmail.com or (11) 9 9359-7029